 Research and creative activity are part of the daily life of professors and students alike at Michigan State University.
 What scientists learn in their laboratories, becomes what they teach and transfer into the marketplace.
 The goal of such curiosity, creativity, and learning, is a deeper understanding of individuals, society, and the world.

 In the land-grant, problem-solving tradition, Michigan State University’s research breakthroughs have improved life for people around the world, from the cross-fertilization of corn in the 1870s to successful anticancer drugs in the 1960s, and then to novel approaches for treating and stopping the spread of malaria in the 21st century.

-In concert with the Provost, the Office of the Senior Vice President for Research and Innovation, under the leadership of Stephen Hsu, is responsible for recruiting outstanding faculty through MSU's Global Impact Initiative, and maintaining synergy between research and creative scholarship and the education of graduate students through The Graduate School.
+In concert with the Provost, the Office of Research and Innovation, under the leadership of Douglas Gage, is responsible for recruiting outstanding faculty through MSU's Global Impact Initiative, and maintaining synergy between research and creative scholarship and the education of graduate students through The Graduate School.
 The Office also:

-- promotes the increase in the excellence of Michigan State University research by providing many types of support, such as:
+- promotes excellence in research at Michigan State University by providing many types of support, such as:

 - seed funding for promising research and creative activity

 - coordination and support of the research grant proposal process

 - the latest research training, facilities and infrastructure

 - support for scale-up and commercialization of ideas, and

 - recognition of research excellence in faculty recruitment, retention, and career development